 LINDGREN’S COFFEE & CAFE We tipped you off in September that a new coffee shop was coming to downtown Berkeley, and now it’s here (hat-tip to David Sanger for the alert).
 Lindgren’s Coffee and Café, which has opened on Dwight just off Shattuck, roasts its own coffee, and offers fresh pastries (baked in-house), sandwiches, beer and wine, as well as coffee of course.
 There’s also free wifi.
 Early reports from Berkeleyside readers are good.
 One reader wrote they were “very impressed with the service, the staff, the environs, and the food (a delicious latte and a grilled cheese, bacon, and pear sandwich).”
 2120 Dwight Way, Berkeley.

 THE RED WHALE Coming to the Grand Avenue neighborhood: The Red Whale, which will be a wine shop/wine bar where you can buy a bottle to take home or enjoy there with some cheese.
 They will offer wines from all over, but the focus is on small-production California wines.
 The name is a reference to Moby Dick, which seems appropriate since owner Bradford Taylor is a grad student in literature.
+(Update: The name of that shop later became Ordinaire.)
 He expects to open sometime this spring.
 3354 Grand Ave., Oakland.

 TOWNSHIP RESTAURANT Abeni Ramsey, who opened City Girl Farm Store at 1740 San Pablo Ave. last fall, plans to open Township Restaurant on Broadway in Oakland, according to Diablo Dish.
 Ramsey says she will source most of the produce from Oakland farms, as well as land she owns in Capay Valley.
 Brent Johnson (former sous chef at Spruce) will be in charge of the kitchen.
 Unique items like lollipop kale and flamingo chard are currently growing in a plot in West Oakland and Ramsey wants to showcase them in the restaurant.
 She also has plans to move her farm store next door to the restaurant in mid-April.
 1545 Broadway, Oakland.